Sola-Royal/Job_processing_App/README.md

-# hng14-stage2-devops
+# Devops project For Container Security in CI
-# HNG14 Stage 2 — Job Processing System
+# Job Processing System

 A containerised job processing system built with FastAPI, Node.js, Redis, and Docker.